What is POS Menu Management ?

 Without this structure, restaurants rely on memory, manual edits, or multiple tools that never fully sync.

-Digital menu updates are not only about design but they are about control and speed.
+Digital menu updates are not only about design, but they are also about control and speed.
+They help restaurants stay accurate, responsive, and organized without adding extra work for the team.

 This means-